ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-default-doc-optional-props.md

 # require-default-doc-optional-props

 Requires `@default` JSDoc documentation for optional properties in interfaces.

-This rule enforces that all optional properties in interfaces must have `@default` JSDoc documentation to clearly indicate their default value when not specified.
 This rule does not apply to class properties.

 #### ✅ Correct Examples